fintechees/Expert-Advisor-Studio/README.md

 https://www.fintechee.com/shared.html

 ## Campaign
-We started a campaign ONLY for Github users.
-Every Github user can get a free license to use our FIX API trading platform individual version(without tech support).
-The license will expire by the end of 2021.
+We started a new campaign(2022) ONLY for InteractiveBroker users.
+Every InteractiveBroker user can get a free license to use our FIX API trading platform individual version.
+The license will expire by the end of June 2022.
-Please check out the campaign page to know more details: https://www.fintechee.com/marketing/campaign/
+We haven't updated our campaign page: https://www.fintechee.com/marketing/campaign/ So, if you want to join this campaign, please send a request email to admin@fintechee.com.

 We will update the necessary files for the FIX API trading platform individual version regularly in our Github repository: https://github.com/fintechee/FIX-API-Pro/